-Being a Regulation, one of the objectives of GDPR is to achieve full harmonisation, which is absolutely necessary for both industry and citizens.
-Further to the adoption of the GDPR, some provisions of the ePrivacy Directive become redundant and should thus be eliminated.
-Otherwise, maintaining specific regulation would implicitly acknowledge that the new GDPR has failed, does not provide the necessary level of protection and is not the future proof and technologically neutral legal instrument that the EC imagined when it put forward its proposal.
+Further to the approval of the GDPR, some provisions of the ePrivacy Directive become redundant and should thus be eliminated.
+Otherwise, maintaining specific regulation would implicitly acknowledge that the new GDPR has failed, does not provide the necessary level of protection and it is not the future proof and technologically neutral legal instrument that the EC imagined when it put forward its proposal.
 Maintaining two different set of rules in parallel exacerbates existing market distortions and weaknesses in consumer privacy protection.
 Duplicity of rules is against legal certainty for providers and consumers.
+Additionally, it would be necessary to re-organise the current sector-specific consumer protection rules included in the Universal Service Directive and in the ePrivacy Directive.
+It concerns provisions currently included in the ePrivacy Directive, such ascalling line identification, automatic call forwarding or directories.
+We believe that there should be a thorough assessment on whether these provisions are still relevant and, to the extent in which it is concluded that there is still a need to keep any of these provisions, they should be transferred to another legislation different from the ePrivacy.